Overview of surfing in Portugal

 The entire coast in Portugal is surfable and there is a good variety of breaks everywhere.
 Therefore it is apt to list here a few regions/areas that have a dense concentration of waves and surf culture as opposed to breaking down the entire coastline.

-This is one of the most well known areas in Portugal, home to a yearly World Tour competition at the infamous Supertubos.
-Peniche is really just an old fishing town that has become one of the hottest surf destinations, leading to massive amount of toursim.
+This is one of the most well-known areas in Portugal, home to a yearly World Tour competition at the infamous Supertubos.
+Peniche is really just an old fishing town that has become one of the hottest surf destinations, leading to massive amount of tourism.
 This is the place for surf schools, barrel hunters, and those looking for a good night out.
 The peninsula juts out pretty due West which creates a Southwest facing beachbreak and a Northwest facing beachbreak on the other side.
-There are a couple wedges and reef breaks in the area as well.
+There are a couple of wedges and reef breaks in the area as well.
 Something is always working here, and it’s usually damn good.

 Lying a very short jaunt away from Lisbon, Cascais is a popular resort town and area that offers up some beautiful beaches, cliffs, and rippable waves.
-The beachies are pretty good here, and there are a couple reefs/points that get very good when the swell is up.
+The beaches are pretty good here, and there are a couple reefs/points that get very good when the swell is up.
 Popular in the summer with Lisbonites and vacationers, come in the winter for less crowds, cheaper prices, and better waves.
 The women’s world tour has held events here in the past, and like most other places in Portugal the surf amenities are countless.

 This small town is now one of the most famous surfing sites in the world.
 A heavy, wedging beachbreak at Praia de Norte is the spot where the biggest waves in the world are ridden when big energy arrives.
 Smaller days also happen and the break becomes manageable for mortals.
 There are also a few breaks nearby that can offer more shelter from the big days.
 When it breaks here the cliffs and town have a festival like atmosphere, make sure to come visit.